The Cryptocurrency Confusion

 A short glance at the world’s inflation rate statistics

-), coins are being created at great cost to tax payers who would be better of collecting these for their metal value.
+), coins are being created at great cost to taxpayers who would be better off collecting these for their metal value.

 As outlined in a previous article